haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 https://api.nuget.org/v3-flatcontainer/newtonsoft.json/12.0.1/newtonsoft.json.12.0.1.nupkg
 ```

 Another way to add a person to the `trusted-signers` list is with their certificate information.
-I am not aware of a means of getting that information from NuGet.org.
-You'd have to find that information from the individual themself or you can obtain it from a signed package that they signed.
-But here's the syntax just in case.
+I could not find a way to get that information from NuGet.org.
+I suppose I could ask James for his certificate fingerprint.
+If he gave it to me, I'd run the following command.

 ```cmd
 nuget trusted-signers add -Name "James Newton-King"